[See also these comments:

 Back to Yukie's departure from her home, her father tells her that if she is determined, she must go.
 It is worth it.
 But, he cautions her,

-"You take responsibility for what you do.
-If it's freedom you want, you must fight for it.
+"You have to take responsibility for your actions.
+Remember, freedom is something you must fight for.
 Freedom requires sacrifice and struggle."
 (Or something like this.
 I don't have the exact lines.)

 Kurosawa's central character is a woman, Yukie, who in the beginning is portrayed as a flightly, impulsive, spoiled bourgeois woman who eventually learns the hard way the lesson her father tried to teach her: freedom requires both sacrifice and responsibility.
 The individual must be free and autonomous: an historical agent who can act for herself and for her community.
-But this freedom comes with a price; sacrifices must be made, hardship smust ber endured and there must be serious struggle in order to achieve true, authentic freedom or democracy.
+But this freedom comes with a price; sacrifices must be made, hardships must be endured and there must be serious struggle in order to achieve true, authentic freedom or democracy.

 Dower also writes about the role of Marxism in shaping the postwar discourse on democracy and freedom.
-Kurosawa chose to base his story around a real historical incident in which a professor was drummed out to Kyoto Universisty for his supposedly Marxist views.
+Kurosawa chose to base his story around a real historical incident in which a professor was drummed out to Kyoto Universisty for his supposedly Marxist views but he was really a moderate who wrote an article about Tolstoy's view of criminal law as seen in Resurrection.
 In the early part of the film, Noge is depicted as being considerably more left than Yukie's father, Professor Yagihara.
 Noge disparages the professors as naive and too easily duped.
 He speaks of the need to "struggle" and of going underground once the students and faculty are defeated by the Minister of Education and his businessmen allies in the zaibatsu.
 But what ideology does Noge subscribe to exactly?
 Is he a Marxist?
 A member of the underground Japan Communist Party?
 The film leaves this vague.
 In Tokyo, Noge is part of the East Asia Problems Research Institute and, according to Itokawa, his work is relied on by businessmen and government policy makers.
 But he is apparently secretly pursuing another project which is a plan to peacefully resolve the China Incident so Japan did not have to continue to wage a war of aggression in China.
 But, again, we know little about this or with whom he might be working on this project.
 We only hear that ten years from now, the world will thank Noge and realize that he was a true hero and patriot.
 And this happens as Professor Yagihara formally recognizes Noge when he returns to the university to resume his teaching duties.
 He hopes that there are many more Noges sitting out there in the audience listening to his sorrowful words of praise for this man who paid with his life for the freedoms that the end of the war restored.
 Japan needs more Noges, more men and women who live their lives with courage and determination and are willing to make the sacrifices that freedom requires.